 Skip to main content

-• Loads current state of properties for existing resources
+• Loads the current state of properties for existing resources.

-• Defines each action the custom resource may take
+• Defines each action that the custom resource may take.

-The resources directory does not exist by default in a cookbook.
+The resources directory doesn’t exist by default in a cookbook.
 Generate the resources directory and a resource file from the chef-repo/cookbooks directory with the command:

-For example, this command generates a site resource in the custom_web cookbook:
+For example, this command generates a site custom resource in the custom_web cookbook:

 chef generate resource cookbooks/custom_web site

-The custom_web cookbook directory with a custom resource has the structure:
+The custom_web cookbook directory with a custom resource has the following structure:

 . cookbooks